RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.media/gstreamer.md

 this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the nameText of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.